-Meet the Global LINERS
+Meet the Global LINERs

-Jimin Huh / Product Design / Korea
+Jimin Huh / Product Design / LINE Plus

 Jimin Huh joined LINE as a summer intern in 2016 before joining the company.
 In her early days at LINE, she was in charge of product design for LINE’s main services, but nowadays she primarily works on the LINE Design System, devising the design guidelines and proposing standards.
 She also led the LINE New Design project.
 Let’s talk to Ji Min and learn about what she’s learned about design and how she’s grown since joining LINE.

 - By participating in the LINE New Design project, Jimin Huh contributed to revamping the LINE messenger design.

 - Jimin’s LINE STYLE category of choice is “Perfect Details: Good is never good enough”

 Q Please give us an introduction of your duties and responsibilities.

 I am responsible for the LINE New Design project as a part of the LINE Design System Team under the Product Design.
 We are the team that establishes LINE’s design standards and makes design guides for designers and developers.
 Recently, we led the LINE New Design project, completely revamping the messenger app's design for the first time since it launched 10 years ago.
 We united the UI components to set up a basis for the new design style to be applied with consistency and unity.
 Before I took on this role, I was in charge of designing a variety of features within the messenger app.
 I worked on designing services like LINE Square and LINE Call, and was also responsible for enhancing the Home tab (Friends list), which is the face of the messenger, and restructuring how the contents are arranged.

 Q Could you please explain a little more about LINE New Design project?